Iran makes arrests in plane shootdown, police crack down on protests

 A video that emerged on Tuesday showed an officer using an electric baton to shock a man as he writhed on the ground.

 Iran’s police have denied firing at protesters and said officers were ordered to act with restraint.
-The judiciary said 30 people had been detained in the unrest but said the authorities would show tolerance towards “legal protests”.
+The judiciary said 30 people had been detained in the unrest but authorities would show tolerance towards “legal protests”.

 Protests on Tuesday appeared peaceful, with scores gathering at two Tehran universities.
 “Where is justice?” some shouted.